SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The factory then effectively becomes a **shared public good** that nobody owns or controls, existing at the same address on all EVM-based blockchains and available for anyone to use without requiring permission.
 If it doesn't yet exist on a particular (e.g. future) blockchain, **anyone can deploy the factory** contract onto that blockchain, and the factory will then have the same address as on other blockchains.

-If you deploy your contracts keylessly without using a factory, the added advantage is that you won't need to safeguard the private key of the account that was used to do the deployment - even if you use a different account (or someone else performs the deployment), the contract will still be deployed to the same address.
-Though disadvantages include:
-- Front-run risk, which would be a security risk e.g. if your contract assigns privileged access to functions;
-- Higher cost, because the gas price has been intentionally set high.
-If you have many contracts to deploy you'd have to spend highly for each.
-You'd also have to fund a different address for each contract, so there would be some funds left over in each after deployment.
-Such remaining funds will be wasted because there is no way to recover them, as nobody has the keys required to spend from the addresses.

 ## Future-proofing to ensure same deployment address in future
 Innovation will never stop and new blockchains with useful features are likely to continue to arise as time goes by.
 So you would want to be able to add support in your ecosystem for any amazing new and popular blockchains that appear, **possibly years into the future**.
 What can you do now to ensure that your contract is likely to have the same address on those blockchains as on the other blockchains that you support?